Home > Publications > Archive. Indigenous Libraries

 The text further addresses the conceptual challenges involved in defining Indigenous peoples, highlighting the political implications of categorization and the lack of international consensus on terminology and criteria.
 It emphasizes the importance of self-identification and the diversity of Indigenous experiences, arguing against fixed or universal definitions in favor of flexible, context-sensitive understandings.
 Ultimately, the work presents library practice as an ethical and political engagement, in which professionals must critically examine their own assumptions and roles, moving from neutrality and institutional detachment toward active involvement in processes of social transformation.
 The library is thus redefined as a space of encounter, dialogue, and collective construction, capable of supporting intercultural exchange, strengthening community autonomy, and contributing to more equitable and inclusive knowledge systems.

 Civallero, Edgardo (2007).
 Bibliotecas indígenas: Revisión bibliográfica y estado actual de la cuestión a nivel internacional.
-Córdoba (Argentina): Wayrachaki editora.
+Córdoba (Argentina): Wayrachaki Editora.
 [Link]

 (+) Abstract